Women in the COO Community

-Our commitment to this initiative was born out of the privileged position we have in accessing the COO community through our global forums and executive search network.
+Our commitment to this initiative was born out of the privileged position we have in accessing the COO community through our global forums.

 To educate women on business management and the COO role as career destinations.

 To establish exclusive and confidential networking opportunities with peers.

 To enable a cross-industry business dialogue to address common challenges.

 Newly Appointed WCOOC Ambassador - Rich Evans, Head of Prime, CEX.IO

 “The role of the COO has been my most challenging and at the same time most rewarding of my career to date.
 Being an ambassador for Women in the COO Community allows me to support others and share my experiences in what is an often misunderstood role with few experienced resources to lean on.”

 Newly Appointed WCOOC Ambassador - Fatema Bookwala, Managing Director, COO Markets and Securities Services, Singapore, HSBC